Lynne M. Thomas

-Lynne M. Thomas is an American librarian, podcaster and award-winning editor.
-She has won ten Hugo Awards for editing and podcasting in the science fiction genre.
+Lynne M. Thomas is an American librarian, podcaster and editor.
+She has won eleven Hugo Awards for editing and podcasting in the science fiction genre.
 She is perhaps best known as the co-publisher and co-editor-in-chief of the Hugo Award-winning Uncanny Magazine with her husband, Michael Damian Thomas.
-With her ten Hugo Award wins, Thomas is tied for second most wins among women and seventh all time for most wins amongst all Hugo Award winners.
+With her twelve Hugo Award wins (as of 2025), Thomas is the most awarded woman in the history of the awards, beating Connie Willis at eleven, and sixth all time for most wins amongst all Hugo Award winners.

 Biography

 Thomas lives in Illinois with her husband, Michael Damian Thomas; they are both Doctor Who fans.
 Thomas has degrees in French and comparative literature from Smith College, a master's in library science from the University of Illinois, and a master's in English and American literature from Northern Illinois University.
-She and her husband have one daughter, Caitlin, who has Aicardi syndrome.
-Michael is a full-time caregiver to Caitlin.
+She and her husband had one daughter, Caitlin, who had Aicardi syndrome.
+Michael was a full-time caregiver to Caitlin until she died in April 2024.